Triglav (mythology): First mission

-Otto then demanded that the inhabitants abandon the cult of the Triglav.
+Otto then demanded that the inhabitants abandon the cult of Triglav.
 Then Otto established two Wolin churches: one in the city, dedicated to St. Adalbert and St. Wenceslas, and the other outside the city, large and beautiful, St. Peter's Temple.
 On March 28, 1125, Otto returns to his Archdiocese of Bamberg.

 Second mission

-Soon afterwards, some Wolinians and Stettinians returned to their native faith, as Ebon describes: in Wolin, the inhabitants, after burning idols during the first Christianization mission, began to create new statues decorated with gold and silver, and celebrated the feast of deities.
+Soon afterwards, some Wolinians and Stettinians returned to their native faith, as Ebo describes: In Wolin, the inhabitants, after burning idols during the first Christianization mission, began to create new statues decorated with gold and silver, and celebrated the feast of deities.
 For this, the Christian God was to punish them with fire from heaven.
 He further states:Stettin, a big city, larger than Wollin, had three hills in its jurisdiction; the middle one of these, which was also the highest, was dedicated to Triglav, the most important god of the pagans.
 Its statue had three heads and its eyes and lips were covered with a golden bandage.
 About the idols, the priests said that their most important god had three heads because it ruled three kingdoms, namely, heaven, earth, and hell, and that its face was covered with a bandage so that it might ignore the sins of men as it did not see them and was silent.